-Why recurring revenue rocks for freelance writers
+Why recurring revenue is a lifeline for freelance writers

-It makes your earnings more predictable
+Makes your earnings more predictable

 Even if that recurring client represents only 20 or 30 percent of your total monthly revenue, it’s nice to know you can expect that regular paycheck.

 Having recurring work and knowing you can pay your bills on time removes a huge amount of stress from your shoulders, which means you can actually enjoy the flexible lifestyle you’ve created.

-You can focus on working, instead of pitching
+Allows you to focus on working, instead of pitching

 One of the biggest benefits of recurring revenue is you don’t have to spend all your free time searching for more work.
-More time doing the work — rather than trying to win it — means more money in the bank.
+More time doing the work, rather than trying to win it, means more money in the bank.

-You’ll find higher-paying gigs
+Land higher-paying gigs

 Since you won’t be forced to take on projects just because you need the cash, you’ll gradually cultivate a stable of well-paying clients, leading to a lot more money as the years go by.

-You’ll foster meaningful relationships
+Foster meaningful relationships

-Tips for generating recurring revenue
+Tips for generating monthly recurring revenue